NEO-GEO HOMEBREW CARTRIDGES

 2- Fix the silent audio problem (correct the SM dependent M1 file) which causes SILENCE on 7 out 10 power ups.

-3- Change the NGH number from 0066 to 09DM
+3- Change the NGH number from 0066 to 09DM (66 was assigned to Fighter's History Dynamite)

-4- Apply the proper fix layer graphics (credit and level indicators)
+4- Apply the proper fix layer graphics. (credit and level indicators)

 5- Put in a freeplay option for the MVS mode and correct the "always on yet says insert coin" incorrect freeplay for HOME mode.